The Blueprint on How to Book Perfect Iron Man Match Ahead of WWE Extreme Rules

 The Blueprint on How to Book Perfect Iron Man Match Ahead of WWE Extreme RulesJuly 12, 2018

-This Sunday at Extreme Rules, Dolph Ziggler will defend the Intercontinental Championship against Seth Rollins in a 30-minute Iron Man match.
+This Sunday at WWE Extreme Rules, Dolph Ziggler will defend the Intercontinental Championship against Seth Rollins in a 30-minute Iron Man match.

-This will be the thirteenth Iron Man match in WWE history as far as television and pay-per-view programming, with several others having happened at house shows dating back to 1989.
+This will be the 13th Iron Man match in WWE history as far as television and pay-per-view programming are concerned, with several others having happened at house shows dating back to 1989.

 Over the years, a variety of different stories have been told with this gimmick, allowing it to be one of the more flexible match types.

-Despite how its very nature would seem quite the contrary, if done properly, WWE can avoid booking it as a rigid segment with too much of an adherence to its points system and, instead, make it one of the most fun of the night.
+Despite how its nature would indicate quite the contrary, if done properly, WWE can avoid booking it as a rigid segment with too much of an adherence to its points system and, instead, make it one of the most fun of the night.

 How to go about doing that depends on what the end game is and how to properly set up the participants for success.

-What Story is Being Told?
+What Story Is Being Told?

 The biggest key factor to determine is what the purpose of booking this match was to begin with.